rom8726/smallhttpserver/README.md

 Small HTTP-server for static content, based on libevent.
 Uses C++11, Boost library and memcached.
 Implemented logger (console and syslog), demonizer (you can start http server as daemon), config in JSON format, multithreading and caching (based on memcached).
+The base of this project was an article https://habrahabr.ru/post/217437/

 ### What is this repository for? ###